U.S. Cotton Gets Favorable Look by South Indian Textile Spinners

 Top Articles

-Cotton Highlights from April 2024 WASDE Report
+Cotton Highlights From June 2025 WASDE Report

 During a phone conversation, Velmurugan Shanmugam, General Manager of Jayalakshmi Textiles in Aruppukkottai, revealed that they are seriously looking at High Plains cotton in their raw material mix.
 Another large mill has also apparently booked an order of about 1,000 tons of U.S. cotton.